mb-BCA/SiReNetA/README.md

 	%pip install git+https://github.com/mb-BCA/SiReNetA.git@master

 **B) Download and install**: Visit the GitHub repository [https://github.com/mb-BCA/SiReNetA/](https://github.com/mb-BCA/SiReNetA/) and click on the "<> Code" button at the right hand side (the green button).
 Select "Download ZIP".
-Download to a prefered path, e.g.' "~/Downloads/" and unzip the file.
+Download to a preferred path, e.g.' "~/Downloads/" and unzip the file.
 Open a terminal and move to that folder, e.g.,

 	$ cd ~/Downloads/sireneta-master/